Enhance Operational Framework

 • Get employees to participate in social contribution activities

-• Regularly conducted community contribution activities based on annual activity plans for the Company as a whole as well as for each region
+• Regularly conducted community contribution activities based on annual activity plans for the company as a whole as well as for each region

 Notice